temporalio/documentation/blog/2021-06-22-activity-timeouts.md

 ## Schedule-To-Start Timeout

 The Schedule-To-Start Timeout sets a limit on the amount of time that an Activity Task can sit in a Task Queue.
 We recommend that most users monitor the `temporal_activity_schedule_to_start_latency` metric and set alerts for that as a [production scaling](https://docs.temporal.io/docs/server/production-deployment/#faq-autoscaling-workers-based-on-task-queue-load) metric, rather than setting an explicit timeout for it.

 ![image](https://user-images.githubusercontent.com/6764957/122290279-287e3a00-cf26-11eb-8dd6-3133016a0bd9.png)

 As a queue timeout, `ScheduleToStart` is unique in that it **doesn't result in a retry** — all a retry would do is pop the activity right back on to the same queue!

-The Schedule-To-Start Timeout is most useful when you have a concrete plan to reroute an Activity Task to a different Task Queue, if a given Task Queue is not draining in adequate time.
+The Schedule-To-Start Timeout is most useful when you have a concrete plan to reroute an Activity Task to a different Task Queue, if a given Task Queue is not draining at an expected rate.
 You can also reschedule a whole set of other Activity Executions or do other compensation logic based on this timeout.
 This is a powerful feature for building ultra-reliable systems, however most users will not need this since you can horizontally scale the number of Workers easily.